lethain/staff-eng/src/markdown/stories/diana-pojar.md

  Mentoring and growing people around me has always been important to me and being in a Staff+ role, you have a type of privilege and power that others don’t have and I try my best to use this to help and uplevel people around me.

-___You first got the title Staff Engineer at Slack.
-Were you hired as a Staff Engineer?
+___You first got the title Staff engineer at Slack.
+Were you hired as a Staff engineer?
 If not, what was the process of getting promoted to Staff?___

  I joined Slack as a mid level engineer and after one year I got my Senior promotion.
 As a Senior Engineer I had the opportunity to work on multiple projects with org/company wide impact, many of them that were directly tied into how our company business metrics are being computed, which were critical for getting the company ready to go public.